john-science/john-science.github.io/_drafts/2017-08-18-chibnalls-past-dr-who-work.md

 ---
 {% include JB/setup %}

-[Chris Chibnall](https://en.wikipedia.org/wiki/Chris_Chibnall) is about to take over as show runner for Doctor Who.
-Fans are wondering what this will mean for the show.
-What kinds of changes he will make?
-One source of clues is that Chibnall has already written four full Doctor Who stories (including a two-parter), and several webisodes.
-Because I just cannot wait two years so find out, I thought I would re-watch all of Chibnall's past Doctor Who work to see what kind of a writer he is likely to be.
+[Chris Chibnall](https://en.wikipedia.org/wiki/Chris_Chibnall) is about to take over as show runner for Doctor Who for five years.
+Fans are wondering what that will mean for the show.
+One source of clues we have is that Chibnall has already written for Doctor Who.
+So I thought I would rewatch all of Chibnall's past work as a writer for Doctor Who to see.

 ## Re-Watching Chibnall's Work

+Chibnall wrote 4 Doctor Who Stories and several webisodes.

 ### Full-Episodes

 * [42](https://en.wikipedia.org/wiki/42_%28Doctor_Who%29) (2007) - One of the most suspensful episodes of the 10th Doctor's tenure.
-What we learn about Chibnall here is that he is comfortable with sci-fi themes and does not mind killing characters...
+There are some seriously sci-fi ideas in this episode, and they are well used.
+Also, we see that Chibnall is okay with killing characters off and getting a little dark.
-* [The Hungry Earth / Cold Blood](https://en.wikipedia.org/wiki/The_Hungry_Earth) (2010) - This story brings back a classic Doctor Who monster (enemy, anyway), but with a very fresh take...
+* [The Hungry Earth / Cold Blood](https://en.wikipedia.org/wiki/The_Hungry_Earth) (2010) - This story brings back a classic Doctor Who monster / enemy, but with a somewhat more nuanced take.
+The dark side of humanity takes center stage.
+And is more important to the story than the lizard people and their laser guns.
 * [Dinosaurs on a Spaceship](https://en.wikipedia.org/wiki/Dinosaurs_on_a_Spaceship) (2012) - A lot of people seem to dislike this episode, so keep that in mind.
-I actually thought it was a fun stand-alone episode when it first aired and quite liked it.
-On re-watching it I...
-* [The Power of Three](https://en.wikipedia.org/wiki/The_Power_of_Three_%28Doctor_Who%29) (2012) - I remember liking it at the time, but what do I think now?
+I actually thought it was a lot of fun.
+It was campy humor of the very best Doctor Who variety.
+* [The Power of Three](https://en.wikipedia.org/wiki/The_Power_of_Three_%28Doctor_Who%29) (2012) - The slow invasion of planet Earth is a great idea for an episode.
+And I really liked the day-in-the-life-of vibe it had going on.
+The ending was very positive: the Doctor saved everyone with the magic of plot holes.
+But for all the silliness with the ending, the episode itself was a lot of fun.

 ### Webisodes